5 Steps: How to safely buy a car on Craigslist

 Step 3 – Ask questions and arrange an appointment

 Contact the seller by clicking on the email address in the listing or calling the number (if there is one).
-Before setting up an appointment, you’ll want to ask a few questions.
+Before setting up an appointment to buy a used car, you’ll want to ask a few questions.
 You’ll need the answers to make an appropriate offer and asking could put you in a stronger negotiating position.

 Questions for the seller